 - Type and dot and select the protect method from the list or you can type “Protect”.

-- Enter that password that you want to set.
+- Enter the password that you want to set.

 - Run the code to protect the workbook.